About EigenDex

 Overlap Calculation

-Portfolio overlap between two ETFs is calculated using the weighted overlap formula: for each shared holding, we take the minimum weight from each fund, sum these minimums, and express the result as a percentage.
-This method reflects true economic exposure overlap, not just holding count.
+Portfolio overlap between two ETFs is calculated using the weighted overlap formula: for each shared holding, we take the minimum weight from each fund, sum these minimums, and express the result as a percentage of the full fund.
+When either dataset is partial, EigenDex reports the known overlap as a lower bound, a possible upper bound and the coverage of both funds.

 Correlation Analysis

-Pearson correlation coefficients are computed on daily log returns over rolling windows (7, 14, 30, and 60 calendar days).
+Pearson correlation coefficients are computed on aligned adjusted-close daily returns over explicit rolling windows.
 Correlations closer to +1.0 indicate ETFs that move together; correlations near 0 suggest independence; negative correlations indicate inverse movement.

 Backtesting Engine